bluehousegroup/silverstripe-pardot/README.md

 ```

 ##Configuration
+Add a `PARDOT_KEY` to your `.env` file.

+If there isn't an existing key, you will need to generate a key using `vendor/bin/generate-defuse-key`.

 Visit http://yoursite.com/dev/build/?flush=1 to configure database for Pardot Api credentials.

 Go to the CMS settings and click on the Pardot tab and add Pardot account credentials.